A close up look at a lattice top apple pie. It is uncut.

 From Scratch Honey Apple Pie

 Who doesn’t love apple pie?!
 But, oh my, honey apple pie is something special.
-Not only are the flavours in this pie unique and amazing, but if you are wanting to make an apple pie without white sugar and move to something more natural, honey is a great choice!
-The flavour and texture that honey adds to a traditional apple pie needs to be experienced.
-This might be your new favourite apple pie variation.
+Not only are the flavours in this pie rich and aromatic, but if you are wanting to make an apple pie without white sugar in favour of something more natural, honey is a great choice!

-What apple are best for pie?
+What apple are best for honey apple pie?

-This is a question I see often.
-There are so many varieties of apples, which ones are going to be best for my pie?
 I use a variety of apples in my pies.
-I will go over a few of my top choices, but it is really a matter of your own preference.
+It is really a matter of preference.
 Which apples are your favourite?
-Do you like soft mushy homemade apple pie filling or one where the apples have a bite and holds their shape?
+Do you like soft mushy apple pie filling or one where the apples have a bite and holds their shape?

 • Granny Smith– These apples are tart and quite firm.
 They do well in baking because they tend to hold their shape.
 They are one of the most popular apple varieties and should be no problem to find at your local store or market.